RosettaCommons/documentation/MP-find-interface.md

 - TiltMover: tilts partner 2 towards (or away from) partner 1.
 Angle is random between +/-45 degrees.

 - FlipMover: flips partner 1 in the membrane around the axis connecting the partners.
 Angle is random between +/-45 degrees deviating from 180 flip.
+This mover can be de-activated with the flag `-mp:dock:allow_flips 0`

 The application is very coarse grained, i.e. does not do a local minimization around the interfaces.
 Instead, it samples a wide range of conformations, of which the lowest scoring ones (or better: lowest interface scoring ones) can then be locally refined.
 Runtimes are very fast, generating a decoy every ~2 seconds for an 80 residue protein, and every ~70 seconds for a 1000 residue protein.